elara7/ANN-in-Leiden/assignment1/README.md

 end-while;

+In prediction, we choose the basic perceptron with largest score, for example, perceptron b, as the best predictor for one sample, and then we classified the sample into the class b.

 We can choose the the number of iterations to avoid over fitting.
-In this case, we simplily choose a number of iterations 676, which get 0 misclassified sample in training dataset.
+In this case, we simplily choose 676 as the number of iterations, which get 0 misclassified sample in training dataset.
 Finally, we get accuracy 87.8% in testing dataset.